Closet Laundry Makeover

 Moving to our new “cottage” meant I would no longer have the large laundry room.
 I needed to seriously downsize.
 Plus, the new room required a lot of work to make it serve the functions I needed.

-With a bit of paint, some electric work, an added shelf, and re-organizing, I created the perfect space in my new “tiny laundry.”
+With a bit of paint, some electric work, an added shelf, and re-organizing with the help of new storage containers, I created the perfect space in my new “tiny laundry.”
 And the best part?
 I no longer have a huge laundry room to clean!
 Plus I am not able to “accumulate.”

 The entire room (the room that contains the laundry closet) was overhauled - you can see that process in other posts.